0AlexZhong0/0alexzhong0.github.io/content/posts/2022-11-14-speed-up-ecs-task-deployment.md

 Recently, I decided to investigate the issues and optimise the deployment speed.
 Here are four areas of changes you can make to optimise your ECS service deployment speed.

-1. Load balancer health check parameters
+Area 1: Load balancer health check parameters

 The ECS task deployment will only succeed if it passes the load balancer health check.
 There are two important parameters here, HealthyThresholdCount (the amount of consecutive successful health check responses needed to consider the target as healthy) and HealthCheckIntervalSeconds (the amount of time between each health check).